edzop/bpyautoqueue/README.md

 The command `blb --setupdraft` will iterate through all files currently in the queue and assign draft fluid settings.
 The fluid settings are defined in the file `bake_fluids.py` and currently set to subdivision 32 for draft settings.
 This is useful to configure a series of blend files for preview fluid behavior before baking at higher resolution.

 The command `blb --setupfinal` will iterate through all files currently in the queue and assign draft fluid settings.
-The fluid settings are defined in the file `bake_fluids.py` and currently set to subdivision 64 for draft settings.
+The fluid settings are defined in the file `bake_fluids.py` and currently set to subdivision 90 for final settings.

 The command `blb --clear` will clear all records from the bake queue.

 ## Installation
 An automated install package is not availible at this time.
 If you copy this repository into your:
 `blender_installation_directory/addons/scripts/bpyautoqueue` directory you should see bpyautoqueue in the list of blender addons next time you start blender.

+Running the command `setup_environment.sh` will add symbolic links for the commands `blq` and `blb` into `/usr/bin` so you can manipulate the render queue and the bake queue.